 The museum in Bangkok is your chance to admire the many traditional outfits.
 It was opened in 2003 inside a then-vacant building on the grounds of the Royal Palace built by Rama I in 1870.

 The building was renovated to become a museum, and now the many rooms host an education studio, a library, a lecture hall, and Thailand’s first dedicated textile conservation laboratory.

 The exhibitions tell the story of how Queen Sirikit developed the traditional outfits, transforming Thai silk into a symbol of Thailand.
 The highlight of the museum is the personal collection of dresses of the Queen.

 If you are visiting Bangkok and you wish to buy a traditional Thai dress, there are dozens of places around the city selling silk and making handwoven dresses on request.

-Among the many, we recommend heading to Queen Thai Silk, who uses 100% pure Thai silk to make beautiful dresses in just a couple of days.
-You can choose the fabric and have your tailored dress.
+Among the many, we recommend heading to Queen Thai Silk, which uses 100% pure Thai silk to make beautiful dresses in just a couple of days.
+You can choose the fabric and have a tailored dress.

 Exotic Thai, on the other hand, offers any kind of souvenirs, but they are specialized in Thai silk.
 Here you will find any kind of quality of silk, suitable for every budget.

 Narai Phand, opened 72 years ago, has some of the best Thai handicrafts in the city.
 These handicrafts come from villages and regions across the country, and its aim is to aid villagers who produce them.
 The silk is handmade and hand-painted, and besides dresses, you will find bags, skirts, scarfs, etc.